Keats/react-redux-boilerplate/README.md

 - react
 - redux
 - react-redux
+- redux-devtools
 - immutablejs

 A bunch of tasks exist, look at `package.json` to see them.
 The main one used while developing is `npm start`.
 This starts webpack (including a server on localhost:3000), gulp and karma and watch over the files.

+redux-devtools is in the devDependencies of the project but since there is no code it won't show up.
+Look at the example project linked in the example section below to see how to implement it.

 ## Install